Basic Land Surveying: 5 Key Facts You Need to Know for Success

 Introduction to Land Surveys

 Land surveying plays a pivotal role in shaping construction projects, property transactions, and legal matters.
 By accurately defining land boundaries and features, surveying ensures that projects run smoothly and disputes are minimized.
 Whether you’re preparing for a construction project or simply interested in learning about land surveying, understanding the fundamentals is crucial.
-This guide delves into the basics of land surveys and highlights 5 key facts you must know to succeed.

 What is a Basic Land Survey?